“How much does rehab cost?” is a nuanced question, with many variables impacting the overall cost of treatment.

 Paying for Rehab at Renaissance Recovery

-The most important thing is not to let the potential costs of addiction treatment put you off getting the help you need.
+When you’re wondering “how much does inpatient rehab cost?”, the most important thing is not to let the potential costs of addiction treatment put you off getting the help you need.

 Here at Renaissance Recovery Center, we specialize in personalized outpatient treatment programs for substance use disorder and alcohol use disorder.
 We are also more than happy to accept insurance for treatment.